noagarcia/explain-paintings/README.md

 In the paper, we introduced a model to generate multi-topic knowledgeable description from paintings.
 The code for this model can be found in this (TODO)[repository]().

 ### Maintenance
-If you have questions or doubt about the data in this repository, please contact Noa Garcia.
+If you have questions about the data in this repository, please contact Noa Garcia.

 ### References